syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Highlighting-matched-text.md

 ---
 layout: post
-title: MatchHighlighting in Syncfusion® SfAutoComplete control
+title: MatchHighlighting in Syncfusion<sup>®</sup> SfAutoComplete control
 description: This section will describe about how to highlight the matched characters in Xamarin.Forms SfAutoComplete.
 platform: xamarin
 control: SfAutoComplete